antleaf/doapr/webroot/content/repositories/jmir_preprints.md

 withdrawal_authorisation: Platform
 withdrawal_policy: 'Yes'
 integrations:
-- :service: google
+- service: google
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
-- :service: google_scholar
+- service: google_scholar
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
-- :service: hypothes_is
+- service: hypothes_is
-  :feature: commenting
+  feature: commenting
-  :description:
+  description:
 features:
-- :feature: search_engine
+- feature: search_engine
-  :description: Simple Search or Search by criterias
+  description: Simple Search or Search by criterias
-- :feature: usage_metrics
+- feature: usage_metrics
-  :description: Social media interactions are visible to everyone
+  description: Social media interactions are visible to everyone
-- :feature: revision
+- feature: revision
-  :description: 'Yes via Open Peer review : Submissions are open for anybody to peer-review.
+  description: 'Yes via Open Peer review : Submissions are open for anybody to peer-review.
     Once two peer-review reports of reasonable quality have been received, we will send these peer-review reports to the author, and may offer transfer to a partner journal, which has its own editor or editorial board.'
-- :feature: commenting
+- feature: commenting
-  :description: Commenting (including annotation plug-ins)
+  description: Commenting (including annotation plug-ins)
-- :feature: revision_follow_up
+- feature: revision_follow_up
-  :description: On the website we can follow the worflow of the review of the article
+  description: On the website we can follow the worflow of the review of the article
-- :feature: endorsement
+- feature: endorsement
-  :description: Via Open Peer Review Process of the website
+  description: Via Open Peer Review Process of the website
-- :feature: comms_social_networking
+- feature: comms_social_networking
-  :description: 'Sharing via social media (Twitter, Facebook, LinkedIn and Pinterest)      '
+  description: 'Sharing via social media (Twitter, Facebook, LinkedIn and Pinterest)      '
 ---